Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Animate3DSymbols/README.md

 1. Create a ```GraphicsOverlay``` and add it to the ```SceneView```.
 2. Create a ```ModelSceneSymbol```.
 3. Create a ```Graphic```.
- 1. set geometry to a point where graphic will be located in scene view
+ 1. Set geometry to a point where graphic will be located in scene view
- 2. set symbol to the one we made above
+ 2. Set symbol to the one we made above
 4. Add Attributes to graphic.
  1. Get attributes from graphic, `graphic.attributes()`.
  2. Add heading, pitch, and roll attribute, `attributes.insertAttribute("HEADING", myHeading)`;